National Justice Project: Social Justice Clinic

-The clinic provides practical legal experience and training for law students as part of the NJP's social change objectives.

-The Social Justice Clinic’s innovative model offers students practical legal experience under the supervision of experienced human rights and public interest lawyers.

-Following a United States-style clinical education model, the University appoints lawyers from partner organisations as academic staff, and focuses on students’ education rather than on caseload and clients.

-Students work on real-world social justice cases, and on a range of activities including legal research and writing, client interviewing and activism.
 Placements are run on campus at Macquarie Law School in partnership with leading Australian public interest legal practices.
 The program prepares students for work in the social justice advocacy area.

 Advocacy

 Aboriginal Health Matters

-The Aboriginal Health Matters Project (the AHM) is the first of its kind in Australia.
-The AHM project is dedicated to using the law to highlight cases of medical mistreatment of Aboriginal Australians based on systemic policy failures and unconscious bias or racial profiling.
+The Aboriginal Health Matters Project (AHM) is dedicated to using the law to highlight cases of medical mistreatment of Aboriginal Australians based on policy failures and unconscious bias or racial profiling.

 The AHM initiative is focused on the legal response to the problem by strategically selecting cases are aimed to: